murrdock/ecom_app/README.md

 # ecom_app
 This repository contains multiple microserivices for an e-commerece application developed as per microservice architecture.
+Patterns used for interservice communication is event-driven implementing SAGA pattern for most transactions while fetching products from carts have been implemented as per CQRS pattern for microservices.
+Queries requiring data to be aggregted from multiple services is implemented as an orchestrator inside the api gateway itself.
+While the query requiring to communicate with only one other service do request-reply based interaction using one-to-one message queues of RabbitMQ.